Men with different body shapes, levels of muscularity, and degrees of leanness. Illustrated by Shane Duquette.

 The Most Aesthetic Male Body

-Women were honest when saying they didn’t find bodybuilders and fitness models attractive.
-If we look at the bodies women prefer, they aren’t incredibly musclebound or ridiculously lean.
+Women were being honest when they said they didn’t find bodybuilders and fitness models attractive.
+If we look at the bodies women prefer, they aren’t musclebound or shredded.
 They look like fit, active guys who lift weights.
 Remember, Brad Pitt was a thin guy who only spent a few months building muscle for Fight Club.
 He wasn’t a dedicated bodybuilder.

 Illustration showing the differences between a male body that's attractive to women versus a body that looks ideal to men.